-For example, if we take a look at Java SDK, the Configuration section has the following parameters and their default values for posting impressions:
+For example, if we take a look at the Java SDK, the Configuration section has the following parameters and their default values for posting impressions:

 impressionsRefreshRate = 60 (seconds)